-For the purpose of this paper, the secretariat also analysed data on cases filed by businesses to administrative courts, with the intention of having a profile of institutions to address and of making the relevant analysis.
-The Ministry of Justice and the Tirana Administrative Court provided data on the number of administrative cases involving businesses and the Public Administration during 2014 -2015.
+For this paper, the Secretariat also analysed data on cases filed by businesses to administrative courts, intending to have a profile of institutions to address and make the relevant analysis.
+The Ministry of Justice and the Tirana Administrative Court provided data on administrative cases involving businesses and the Public Administration from 2014 -2015.
 Moreover, we received statistical data from business surveys conducted by CI, GDC, NRC, PPC, etc.